Franz Xaver Messerschmidt: Later years

-Bitter, he left Vienna, moved to his native village, Wiesensteig, and from there in the same year, following an invitation, to Munich.
+Bitter, he left Vienna, moving to his native village, Wiesensteig, and from there in the same year, following an invitation, to Munich.
 Here he waited two years for a promised commission and for a permanent employment at the Court.
 In 1777 he went to Pressburg (now Bratislava) where his brother, Johann Adam worked as a sculptor.
-Here he spent the last six years of his life almost in retirement, on the outskirts of the town.
-He dedicated himself primarily to his character heads.
+He spent the last six years of his life there.
+Being able to rebuild his career and to buy a house with a studio, he dedicated himself primarily to his character heads.

 Character heads (Charakterköpfe )

-In 1781, German author Friedrich Nicolai visited Messerschmidt at his studio in Pressburg and subsequently published a transcript of their conversation.
+In 1781, German author Friedrich Nicolai—known for his polemicist and satirical approach—visited Messerschmidt at his studio in Pressburg and subsequently published a transcript of their conversation.
 Nicolai's account of the meeting is a valuable resource, as it is the only contemporary document that details Messerschmidt's reasoning behind the execution of his character heads.
 Messerschmidt devised a series of pinches he administered to his right lower rib.
 Observing the resulting facial expressions in a mirror, Messerschmidt then set about recording them in marble and bronze.
 His intention, he told Nicolai, was to represent the 64 "canonical grimaces" of the human face using himself as a template.

-During the course of the discussion, Messerschmidt went on to explain his interest in necromancy and the arcane, and how this also inspired his character heads.
+During the course of the discussion, Messerschmidt went on to explain his interest in necromancy and the arcane—not at all alien to Nicolai—and how this also inspired his character heads.
 Messerschmidt was a keen disciple of Hermes Trismegistus (Nicolai noted that among the few possessions that littered Messerschmidt's workshop was a copy of an illustration featuring Trismegistus) and abided by his teachings regarding the pursuit of "universal balance": a forerunner to the principles of the Golden ratio.
-As a result, Messerschmidt claimed that his character heads had aroused the anger of "the Spirit of Proportion", an ancient being who safe-guarded this knowledge.
+As a result, Messerschmidt claimed that his character heads had aroused the anger of "the Spirit of Proportion", an ancient being who safeguarded this knowledge.
 The spirit visited him at night, and forced him to endure humiliating tortures.
 One of Messerschmidt's most famous heads (The Beaked) was apparently inspired by one of these encounters.